dreww/help.github.com/_includes/email_setup.markdown

 2. <span class="step-title">Set your GitHub token.</span>

-    Previous versions of our API used token authentication, but we're removing support for that soon, see https://github.com/blog/1090-github-api-moving-on for details.
+    Previous versions of our API used token authentication, but we're removing support for that soon, see our [GitHub API Moving On](https://github.com/blog/1090-github-api-moving-on) blog post for details.

     If you are using a 3rd party tool that is asking for your token, you should contact the maintainer and ask them to update to our [latest API](http://developer.github.com/v3/) as the old API will stop working soon.